com-subrahmanyam-pampana/angular/basic/f_data_binding/binding.md

     Interpolation ({{ }}) binds a component's state to the DOM.
     It allows the DOM to automatically update whenever the state changes in the component.

+this is one-way binding from component → template (DOM) It’s like state management: your template reflects the state held in the component.
 Example:

 <h1>{{ message }}</h1>

     When the message property in the component changes (via a method or event), Angular updates the DOM content accordingly.

 2. Event Binding

     Event binding ((event)) allows you to trigger state changes based on user interactions (like clicking a button).
     For example, clicking a button could update a component's state, and the DOM will reflect that change.
+    "Event binding is only when the user does some action, right?"
+    ✅ Yes — it’s one-way from the DOM to the component.

 Example:

 <button (click)="changeMessage()">Change Message</button>

     Here, the changeMessage() method updates the state (message), and Angular will automatically update the DOM to reflect the new value.

 3. Two-Way Binding (ngModel)